jeffhandley/jeffhandley.github.io/_posts/2018-04-11-nikola-tesla-puzzle-collection.md

 >
 > The "Jefferson" on her left took a syringe and nervously rolled up his sleeve.
 The one to her right shook his head and backed away.
 >
-> Agend Hardy's gun barked, wounding the left-hand Jefferson in the leg before he even applied the syringe.
+> Agent Hardy's gun barked, wounding the left-hand Jefferson in the leg before he even applied the syringe.
 >
 > "Let's go," she said to the other.
 >